Skip to content

 Most financial advice fixates on increasing income.
 “Get a raise.
 Side hustle.
 Negotiate harder.”
 But here’s the thing nobody tells you: the real problem was never how much you earn.
 You’re not bad with money — you’re spending a strong currency in the most expensive market on earth, and almost nobody names that as a choice.
 There’s a faster lever sitting in plain sight, and almost nobody pulls it: decrease your expenses by changing your zip code.

 Earn $5,000/month USD and spend it in San Francisco, and you survive.
-Earn the same $5,000 and spend it in Medellin, and you live like royalty.
+Earn the same $5,000 and spend it in Medellin, and you live very well indeed — Numbeo’s July 2026 Medellin data puts a single person’s all-in monthly cost at roughly $1,100–$1,800 including rent in a central neighbourhood, so most of that $5,000 stays yours (Numbeo, Medellin, July 2026).
 The income didn’t change.
 Your lifestyle integrity didn’t change.
 Only the location changed.

 That’s arbitrage: buying low in one market, selling high in another.
 In geo-arbitrage you’re not trading goods — you’re arbitraging the value of your labour across currency zones and cost-of-living differentials.
-The moment you realise you can hold or even improve your quality of life while cutting expenses 60–70%, financial stress doesn’t shrink — it disappears.
+The moment you realise you can hold or even improve your quality of life while cutting expenses substantially — 60–70% is realistic on the steepest pairs like San Francisco→Medellin, closer to 20–35% on gentler ones like London→Lisbon — financial stress doesn’t shrink so much as change shape.
 You stop asking “how do I survive?” and start asking “how do I optimise?”

 The Three Core Variables of Geo-Arbitrage 2.0